Memory of Nations

-Every Sunday for ten years now, fascinating stories of historical witnesses are broadcast by Czech Radio, narrated by Mikuláš Kroupa and Adam Drda.
+Czech Radio has been broadcasting fascinating stories of historical witnesses every Sunday for 10 years now, narrated by Mikuláš Kroupa and Adam Drda.

-The first episode aired on 1 May 2006 in Radio Bohemia; since 1 March 2013 the programme is broadcast in Czech Radio Plus.
+The first episode aired 1 May 2006 on Radio Bohemia; beginning in 1 March 2013 the programme is broadcast on Czech Radio Plus.

 Stories of Our Neighbours and workshops

-Stories of Our Neighbours is an educational project of Post Bellum for pupils aged 13–15 years.
-Under the supervision of their teacher and with the support of our coordinator, they are to interview a witness, record his life story, digitise photographs, scour archives, and finally create a radio, television, or written news report or document.
-Finally, they present the results of their efforts in public and to an expert jury.
+Stories of Our Neighbours is an educational project of Post Bellum’s for pupils aged 13–15 years.
+Under the supervision of their teachers and with the support of our coordinator, they are to interview a witness, record his life story, digitise photographs, scour archives, and ultimately create a radio, television, or written news report.
+They will present the results of their efforts to the public and an expert jury.
 In January 2018 up to 3,000 pupils and students took part in the project from 61 municipalities throughout the Czech Republic; they documented a total of 570 witness stories.

-We offer to organise experiential workshops for pupils and students of primary and secondary schools.
-Pupils can thus imagine and relive the circumstances and dilemmas of people who experienced the crucial moments of the 20th century in person.
-The workshops use elements of drama and experiential education and work with the memories of witnesses stored in the Memory of Nations database.
+We offer experiential workshops for students of primary and secondary schools.
+Pupils can thus imagine and relive the circumstances and dilemmas of those who experienced critical moments of the 20th century in person.
+The workshops use elements of drama and experiential education with the memories of witnesses stored in the Memory of Nations database.

 Stories of the 20th Century Competition

-Stories of the 20th Century are the largest documentary competition in the Czech Republic and Slovakia, which we co-organise with PANT.
-With the competition, we want to save family stories that might otherwise be forgotten, photographs and family diaries that would otherwise end up in the rubbish dump.
-The contestants, who sign up at www.pribehy20stoleti.cz, are tasked with choosing an elderly relative with an interesting story, which they then record as audio or video.
-Their work is assessed by a jury comprising historians, journalists, professional documentarians; a special prize is also given to the winner of the people’s vote.
+Stories of the 20th Century is the largest documentary competition in the Czech Republic and Slovakia, which we co-organise with PANT.
+Through the competition, we want to save family stories, photographs, and diaries that might otherwise be forgotten.
+The contestants are tasked with choosing an elderly relative with an interesting story that they can record using audio or video.
+Their work is assessed by a jury comprised of historians, journalists, and professional documentarians.
+A special prize is also given to the winner of the people’s vote.
 You can sign up here at www.pribehy20stoleti.cz.

 Memory of Nations Sites app

-Memory of Nations Sites is a smartphone app, launched in 2013, which serves as an interactive guide to sites connected with events from the 20th century.
-The application finds your location and shows you a map of all the “sites of memory” in the vicinity.
-The application allows these places to speak out to, literally.
+Memory of Nations Sites is a smartphone app, launched in 2013, that serves as an interactive guide to sites which are connected with important events from the 20th century.
+The app accesses your location and shows you a map of all the “sites of memory” in the vicinity.
+The application allows these places to speak to you – literally.
 They speak in the words of the people who experienced it all first hand.
 In July 2016 we started a competition called Routes of Memory.
-Fans of hiking, cycling, and history can travel through eleven routes in nine regions of the Czech Republic, which follow the most interesting historical phenomena or events of the given region.
+Fans of hiking, cycling, and history can travel through eleven routes in nine regions of the Czech Republic which follow the most interesting historical phenomenas or events of the given region.